 Master of Science in the Physiology of Exercise

-The exercise physiology graduate program provides students with the specialized skills needed to work in either a clinical or research environment.
-Students can choose between two programs: research or clinical.
+The exercise physiology graduate program provides students with the specialized skills needed to work in either a clinical, research, or field-based environment.
+Students can choose between three programs: research, clinical, or human performance.

 The research program is a two-year program that requires completing a master’s thesis.
 This track prepares students to work in an academic or research environment.
 A strong background in the sciences is recommended for admission into the program, including organic chemistry, physics, calculus, human anatomy and physiology and exercise physiology.